openshift/oadp-operator/docs/upgrade_1-3_to_1-4.md

     - Velero changed client Burst and QPS defaults from 30 and 20 to 100 and 100, respectively.

-    - velero-plugin-for-aws updated default value of `spec.config.checksumAlgorithm` field in BackupStorageLocations (BSLs) from `""` (no checksum calculation) to `CRC32` (reference https://github.com/vmware-tanzu/velero-plugin-for-aws/blob/release-1.10/backupstoragelocation.md).
-For compatibility, OADP did not change default value of the field for BSLs created within DPA (and if you want to change it, use `spec.backupLocations[].velero.config.checksumAlgorithm` field).
-If your BSLs are created outside DPA, you may need to change value of the `spec.config.checksumAlgorithm` field in the BSLs.
-Some compatible S3 storages, like IBM, currently only work with `""` value.
+    - velero-plugin-for-aws updated default value of `spec.config.checksumAlgorithm` field in BackupStorageLocations (BSLs) from `""` (no checksum calculation) to `CRC32` algorithm (reference https://github.com/vmware-tanzu/velero-plugin-for-aws/blob/release-1.10/backupstoragelocation.md).
+The checksum algorithm types are known to work only with AWS.
+Several S3 providers require the md5sum to be disabled (setting checksum algorithm to `""`).
+Please confirm with your storage provider with regards to the md5sum algorithm support and configuration.

+        OADP 1.4 default value for BSLs created within DPA for this configuration is `""`, meaning the md5sum is not checked (which is consistent with OADP 1.3).
+For BSLs created within DPA, this can be updated by using `spec.backupLocations[].velero.config.checksumAlgorithm` field in the DPA.
+If your BSLs are created outside DPA, this configuration can be updated by using `spec.config.checksumAlgorithm` field in the BSLs.

 ## Upgrade steps